DataDog/integrations-core/kafka/README.md

   %r [%t] %p %c %x - %m%n
   ```

-Make sure you clone and edit the integration pipeline if you have a different format.
+Make sure you clone and edit the [integration pipeline](https://docs.datadoghq.com/logs/processing/#integration-pipelines) if you have a different format.

-* Collecting logs is disabled by default in the Datadog Agent, you need to enable it in `datadog.yaml`:
+* Collecting logs is disabled by default in the Datadog Agent, enable it in your `datadog.yaml` file with:

   ```
   logs_enabled: true